-The S&T Board recognizes that related party transactions can present potential or actual conflicts of interest that may raise questions among shareholders or create the appearance that the Company's decisions are based on considerations other than the best interests of the Company and its shareholders.
-It is the Company's policy to enter into or ratify a related party transaction only when it is determined that the related party transaction in question is in, or is not inconsistent with, the best interests of the Company and its shareholders.
-Related party transactions, include but are not limited to, situations where the Company may obtain products or services of a nature, quantity or quality, or other terms comparable to those that could be obtained in arm's length dealings with unrelated third parties; or that are not readily available from alternative sources; or when S&T Bank provides products or services to a Related Party on an arm's length basis on terms comparable to those provided to unrelated third parties or on terms comparable to those provided to employees generally.
+The Board recognizes that related party transactions can present potential or actual conflicts of interest that may raise questions among shareholders or create the appearance that the Company's decisions are based on considerations other than the best interests of the Company and its shareholders.
+It is the Company's policy to enter into or ratify a related party transaction only when it is determined that the related party transaction in question is in, or is not inconsistent with, the best interests of the Company may obtain products or services of a nature, quantity or quality, or other terms comparable to those that could be obtained in arm's length dealings with unrelated third parties; or that are not readily available from alternative sources; or when S&T Bank provides products or services to a Related Party on an arm's length basis on terms comparable to those provided to employees generally.